Deploy on AWS

 Incorta’s deployment on AWS marketplace sets up the following services on the EC2 instance (general completion time: 20-30 minutes):

-- One Central Management Console (CMC).
+- One Cluster Management Console (CMC).
 CMC is a stand-alone application used to manage HA infrastructures, including clusters, nodes (i.e. servers), services, and tenants.
 Different administrative functions (like start, stop, and edit configurations of nodes and clusters) are available through the CMC UI.

-- One Incorta Node.
-An Incorta Node is a physical container of services residing on a single machine.
+- One Incorta HA Node.
+An Incorta HA Node is a physical container of services residing on a single machine.
 Each node can contain multiple Incorta services (loader and/or analytics), assuming the machine has enough memory and computing power.

-NOTE: The “analytics service” manages the Incorta UI and user queries, which are sent to Incorta to be executed.
+The “analytics service” manages the Incorta UI and user queries, which are sent to Incorta to be executed.
 The analytics service also manages report schedules and on-demand export of data and images from Incorta.
 The loader service is specifically configured to manage data loading activities and creating parquet files and materialized views.

 - Amazon Elastic Compute Cloud (Amazon EC2).